Testing Lambda and the Limits of Cosmography with the Union2.1 Supernova Compilation: Introduction and Motivation

-For the more recent cosmographic studies done using newer SNe data, while different models often were included to obtain an interesting variety of fits, the kind of comprehensive analysis along the lines of \citet{CattVisserDfParamDfFits,CattVisserYvsZconverge,CattVisserCosmographSNeFits} -- i.e., applying a full set of fitting functions and parameters to the {\it same} data set -- still remains necessary, as well as being interesting and fairly straightforward to do.
-What we present in this paper, therefore, is a systematically-designed study of the SCP Union2.1 data set (a compilation of 580 Type Ia SNe passing all data cuts), with a full set of best-fit functions that includes: (i) five different distance indicator functions; (ii) expansions done using both $z$-redshift and $y$-redshift; and (as was done in \citet{GruberUn2Cosmograph} for the Union2 SNe, but not by \citet{CattVisserDfParamDfFits,CattVisserYvsZconverge,CattVisserCosmographSNeFits}, or by many others): (iii) polynomial fits using several different polynomial orders (here with functions possessing $3$, $4$, $5$, and $6$ fitted parameters, respectively).
-From our overall set of $5 \times 2 \times 4 = 40$ fits to the Union2.1 compilation, it will be clear that the value of the jerk parameter $j_{0}$ cannot yet be narrowed down with great precision, even using Union2.1 as a virtually continuous tracer over most of the acceleration epoch.
-A useful quote of our constraints (see Section~\ref{SecCosmogResults}) results in a range for the jerk parameter of $j_{0} \sim [-7.6,8.5]$, which though being completely consistent with a cosmological constant ($j_{0} \equiv 1$), still remains far from providing a stringent test of $\Lambda$ versus the more dynamical forms of dark energy.
-Finally, two mock data sets are constructed and evaluated to determine how these limits may be improved with future supernova data.
+From our overall set of $5 \times 2 \times 4 = 40$ fits to the Union2.1 compilation, it is clear that the value of the jerk parameter $j_{0}$ cannot yet be narrowed down with great precision, even using Union2.1 as a virtually continuous tracer over most of the acceleration epoch.
+A useful quote of our constraints (see Section~\ref{SecCosmogResults}) results in a range for the jerk parameter of $j_{0} \sim [-7.6,8.5]$ -- which, though being completely consistent with a cosmological constant ($j_{0} \equiv 1$), still remains far from providing a stringent test of $\Lambda$ versus the more dynamical forms of dark energy.
+Finally, two classes of mock data sets are constructed (involving 200 randomized simulations for each case), which are evaluated to determine how the current constraints may be improved with future supernova data.